Devnet - Local network

-This section tutorial how set up and run a local Filecoin network (local-net) with 2 KiB sectors and root key holders using the regular Lotus binaries.
-A local-net is useful for developing applications and testing features, like Filecoin+ (Fil+).
+This section tutorial shows how to set up and run a local Filecoin network (devnet) with 2 KiB sectors and root key holders using the slightly different Lotus binaries.
+A devnet is useful for developing applications and testing features, like Filecoin+ (Fil+).

-If you are unfamiliar with the process of setting up and running a local network, it’s highly recommended that you set up a local network without Fil+ first.
+If you are unfamiliar with setting up and running a devnet, it’s highly recommended that you do so without Fil+ first.

 Before completing this tutorial, complete the prerequisites.